evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **place-content**

-- Vertical + horizontal alignment of the entire container
-- Usage: place-content: align-content justify-content; You can also set just one value, which means align-content = justify-content
+- Shorthand property that combines align-content and justify-content
+- Usage: place-content: <align-content> <justify-content>
+- If only one value is provided, it applies to both properties

 <!-- ```css
 .center {